 ‘The following diagram (Figure 1.2) shows a generic flipped classroom model for developing universities.’
-‘As indicated earlier, students are expected to study the online learning materials before coming to class, participate in discussions and activities in the class, check their understanding after the class and communicate with classmates and instructor when they feel the need.
-Having an opportunity to communicate with classmates and instructor increases student engagement and motivation’.
+‘As indicated earlier, students are expected to study the online learning materials before class, participate in discussions and activities, check their understanding after class and communicate with classmates and instructor when necessary.
+Having an opportunity to communicate with classmates and instructors increases student engagement and motivation.

 Figure 1.2: A flipped classroom model for developing universities